 “What does that mean?” we asked.

 She explained that normally the babies are each contained in their own amniotic sac.
 An ultrasound would typically show the membrane of these two sacs that separate the babies.
-Dr. Sturino quickly added that this membrane is sometimes difficult to see early in the pregnancy and that we should not be alarmed that they could not find it.
-She indicated that we would do another ultrasound on our next visit and there is nothing that we should do differently.
+The doctor quickly added that this membrane is sometimes difficult to see early in the pregnancy and that we should not be alarmed that they could not find it.
+She said that we would do another ultrasound on our next visit, and there was nothing that we should do differently.

 Reassured, we headed home to share our exciting news with family, friends, and neighbors.
 My mother was a twin, and I couldn’t wait to share the news with her.
 When we got her on the line and shared the news, we received a very subdued congratulations.
 Shortly thereafter, she asked if I had spoken to my sister lately.
 After hanging up, both Amy and I were bewildered at my mother’s subdued reaction.

 Our life progressed normally for the next several weeks as Amy had bouts of nausea.
-Like the first pregnancy, she slept quite a bit leaving lots of quality time for me with Claire.
-At the next OB/GYN appointment, we arrived optimistic.
+Like the first pregnancy, she slept quite a bit, which left lots of quality time for me with Claire.
+We arrived optimistic at the next ob-gyn appointment.

-As the nurse began the ultrasound, we became quiet as the nurse found the twins and took measurements to chart their growth.
+The nurse began the ultrasound, and we became quiet as she found the twins and took measurements to chart their growth.
 As the procedure dragged on, both Amy and I were thinking the same thing.
-She’s not finding it (the membrane).
+She’s not finding it.

-Worry began to creep into our thoughts the longer the procedure dragged on.
-Finally, she completed the ultrasound and left telling us the doctor would be in soon.
+Worry began to creep in the longer the procedure dragged on.
+Finally, she completed the ultrasound and told us the doctor would be in soon.
 Amy gripped my hand tight as we waited for the doctor in silence.
-Finally, the doctor came in and shared the news we suspected.
+The doctor eventually came in and shared the news we suspected.
 The ultrasound had not revealed a membrane.
-The doctor indicated that she wanted to look herself and we started the procedure over again.
+The doctor indicated that she wanted to look herself, so we started the procedure over again.

-As she looked for the membrane, she turned the monitor towards us so we could also see as she pointed out each twin to us.
+As she looked for the membrane, she turned the monitor toward us so we could also see as she pointed out each twin to us.
 After a good ten minutes, she also could not find any separating membrane.
 She explained that in rare cases where the egg splits late after the placenta has already formed, twins will sometimes, but very rarely, share the same amniotic sac.
-Those cases are referred to as monoamniotic twins or Mo-Mo twins and are only 1% of all twin pregnancies.
-Dr. Sturino indicated she had never seen Mo-Mo twins in her practice until now.
+Those cases are referred to as monoamniotic twins, or Mo-Mo twins, and are only 1 percent of all twin pregnancies.
+Our doctor had never seen Mo-Mo twins in her practice until now.
 She did not hold back as she explained that this would be a high-risk pregnancy.
 The main danger would be cord entanglement as the babies grew larger in the later stages of the pregnancy.

-She indicated that sometimes the membrane can be very, very thin when twins split late and not show up on a standard ultrasound.
+She explained that sometimes the membrane can be very, very thin and not show up on a standard ultrasound when twins split late.
 Her plan for us would be to proceed normally.
 There was really no procedure or drug available that could help the situation.
-She recommended we see a perinatologist, a maternal-fetal medicine specialist in high-risk pregnancies, once Amy’s pregnancy reached 24 weeks.
+She recommended we see a perinatologist, a maternal-fetal medicine specialist in high-risk pregnancies, once Amy’s pregnancy reached twenty-four weeks.
 At that time, they could do a color flow doppler high resolution ultrasound to see how the twins were progressing and to look for the membrane again.

 Unfortunately, I often take the opposite approach.
 I want to learn everything I possibly can about the situation I am facing so that I can make the best decisions possible.
 I delved into learning everything I could about monoamniotic twins.
 In 1997, there was precious little information about the subject online and only two paragraphs devoted to the condition in a text I found at the Medical College of Wisconsin.